-The process starts with a Home Energy Score Qualified Assessor collecting energy information during a brief home walk-through.
-Using the Home Energy Scoring Tool, the Qualified Assessor then scores the home on a scale of 1 to 10, with a score of 10 indicating that the home has excellent energy performance.
+The process starts with a Home Energy Score Assessor collecting energy information during a brief home walk-through.
+Using the Home Energy Scoring Tool, developed by the Lawrence Berkeley National Laboratory, the Assessor scores the home on a scale of 1 to 10.
+A score of 10 indicates that the home has excellent energy performance.
 A score of 1 indicates the home needs extensive energy improvements.
-In addition to providing the Score, the Qualified Assessor provides the homeowner with a list of recommended energy improvements and the associated cost savings estimates.

 Roll over the Score to learn more.